 The majority of work-related injuries will be covered by the program, including long-term injuries or illnesses which are sustained from overwork or misuse; chronic back problems and repetitive stress injuries are common examples.
-In addition, if you develop an occupational disease which can be proven to have developed as a gradual result of work conditions, you can also be covered.
+In addition, if you develop an occupational disease that can be proven to have developed as a gradual result of work conditions, you can also be covered.
 This may include lung disease or heart conditions, as well as being exposed to infectious illnesses in the workplace.

-As a rule, worker’s compensation will not cover any of the following:
+As a rule, workers’ compensation will not cover any of the following: